 The moving target of regulatory compliance rarely slows down.
 Now, banks have yet another target to aim for: PSD2.
 The European Commission’s Revised Payment Services Directive, PSD2, regulates payment services and payment service providers (PSPs) such as banks.
-In fact, PSD2 applies to many kinds of businesses that provide electronic and non-cash payments, including mobile and online payments, throughout Europe.
+In fact, PSD2 applies any kind of business providing electronic and non-cash payments, including mobile and online payments, throughout Europe.

-What exactly does PSD2 do?
-PSD2 lays out “rules for payment services such as credit transfers, direct debits and card payments.
+PSD2 establishes “rules for payment services such as credit transfers, direct debits and card payments.
 These rules include information requirements for payment services providers, as well as rights and obligations linked to the use of payment services.”
 With one of the stated aims of PSD2 being to “facilitate customer mobility“, PSD2 establishes strict rules relating to security, including mobile device security.

-Security for mobile devices differs from that of desktop PCs in numerous ways.
-At a high level, the key difference is that mobile devices require protection on at least three different attack surfaces: the Device, the Network, and the Apps (DNA).
-PSD2 reflects the need for multi-vector protection by specifying requirements for device and software integrity, secure communication, and data protection.
+Security for mobile devices differs from that of desktop PCs.
+The key difference is mobile devices require protection on at least three different attack surfaces: the device itself, the networks it uses, and the apps installed.
+PSD2 recognizes the need for multi-vector protection by specifying requirements for device and software integrity, secure communication, and data protection.

 - Containerization (together with rootkit/jailbreak detection mechanisms)